WWE News: Rob Gronkowski Called ‘A Hot Piece Of Garbage’ On ‘Raw’

 — SI Wrestling (@SI_wrestling) March 26, 2019

 Of course, it’s not entirely clear if Lio was laying down the insults in an attempt to set up a potential storyline for Gronk down the line.
-As TMZ notes, while Rob is by no means a WWE wrestler, one of his best friends, Mojo Rawley (who used to play for the Green Bay Packers) has been trying to convince Gronk to pivot his career and enter the world of professional wrestling.
+As TMZ notes, while Rob is by no means a WWE wrestler, one of his best friends, Mojo Rawley (who used to play for the Green Bay Packers), has been trying to convince Gronk to pivot his career and enter the world of professional wrestling.

 While Gronk has yet to announce what he plans to do next, it is worth noting that he is a big fan of wrestling, and he even made a brief appearance at Wrestlemania 33 back in 2017.
 During the pre-show, former WWE Champion Jinder Mahal began to taunt Rob, who was sitting ringside at the event.
 This prompted Gronk to enter the ring, where he got physical by shoving Mahal.
 Gronk’s good pal, Mojo Rawley, went on to defeat Mahal and win the match.